WELCOME TO THE PORT OF WALVIS BAY

 In 2008, the Port of Walvis Bay announced plans to expand the port and to develop a new container terminal with new direct service between Canada, USA and Walvis Bay coming in and the Trans-Caprivi Corridor carried the heaviest consignment consisting of eight abnormal loads plus 15 x 40′ containers through the Port of Walvis Bay.

+The Trans-Caprivi Corridor further ferried the most complex consignment of 3600 tonnes of ammonium nitrate through the Port from Russia to Zambia and made the first copper export from Copperbelt.
+Axle load limits were harmonised between Namibia and Zambia while the first ever publication of the WBCG was launched.
 In 2009, the first shipment from Malawi via the Port of Walvis Bay was made and the Walvis Bay Corridor posted the highest volumes yet carrying more than 55 000 tonnes in a month while a three-day transit period from Walvis Bay to Zambia on the Walvis Bay-Ndola-Lubumbashi Corridor was recorded.

 An MOU between Namport and the Zambian Government was signed on Zamibia Dry Port at the Port of Walvis Bay with a new border facility having been completed at Wanela, the Namibia-Zambia border.